-The TOE can and shall be configured to authenticate all access to the command line interface using a username and password.
+This section also describes that the TOE can and shall be configured to authenticate all access to the command line interface using a username and password.
+The TOE supports both local administration via a directly connected console cable and remote administration via SSHv2 secure connection.